Bradley International Airport: 20th century

 Bradley has its origins in the 1940 acquisition of 1700 acre of land in Windsor Locks by the state of Connecticut.
 In 1941, this land was turned over to the U.S. Army, as the country began its preparations for the impending war.

 The airfield was named after 24-year-old Lt.
 Eugene M. Bradley of Antlers, Oklahoma, assigned to the 64th Pursuit Squadron, who died when his P-40 crashed during a dogfight training drill on August 21, 1941.

 The airfield began civil use in 1947 as Bradley International Airport.
 Its first commercial flight was Eastern Air Lines Flight 624.
 International cargo operations at the airport also began that year.
-Bradley eventually replaced the older, smaller Hartford–Brainard Airport as Hartford's primary airport.
+American Airlines and United Airlines switched their service from the Hartford-Brainard Airport to Bradley by 1948 while Northeast Airlines began new service.
+American had also served Springfield through the Westfield-Barnes Regional Airport but discontinued service there by 1950.
+Mohawk Airlines began serving the Westfield-Barnes Airport in 1953 and moved to Bradley in 1959.
+Bradley then became the primary airport for the Hartford/Springfield area.
+The eventual build-out of Interstate 91 provided fast access from the airport to the downtowns of both cities.
+TWA began new service to the Hartford/Springfield area through the Bradley International Airport in 1957 and Allegheny Airlines arrived by 1961.

 In 1948, the federal government deeded the Airport to the State of Connecticut for public and commercial use.

 In 1950, Bradley International Airport exceeded the 100,000-passenger mark, handling 108,348 passengers.

 In 1952, the Murphy Terminal opened.
 Later dubbed Terminal B, it was the oldest passenger terminal of any major airport in the U.S. when it closed in 2010.

 The April 1957 OAG shows 39 weekday departures: 14 American, 14 Eastern, 9 United, and 2 Northeast.
 The first jets were United 720s to Cleveland in early 1961.
 Nonstops never reached west of Chicago or south of Washington until Eastern and Northeast began nonstops to Miami in 1967; nonstops to Los Angeles and Atlanta started in 1968.

 In 1960, Bradley handled 500,238 passengers.

 In 1971, the Murphy Terminal was expanded with an International Arrivals wing.
 This was followed by the installation of instrument landing systems on two runways in 1977.